awsdocs/amazon-ec2-user-guide-windows/doc_source/memory-optimized-instances.md

 For more information, see [Amazon EC2 R5 Instances](https://aws.amazon.com/ec2/instance-types/r5)\.

 **High memory instances**
 High memory instances \(`u-6tb1.metal`, `u-9tb1.metal`, `u-12tb1.metal`, `u-18tb1.metal`, and `u-24tb1.metal`\) offer 6 TiB, 9 TiB, 12 TiB, 18 TiB, and 24 TiB of memory per instance\.
-These instances are designed to run large in\-memory databases, including production installations of SAP HANA\.
+These instances are designed to run large in\-memory databases, including production deployments of the SAP HANA in\-memory database, in the cloud\.
 They offer bare metal performance with direct access to host hardware\.
-For more information, see [Amazon EC2 High Memory Instances](http://aws.amazon.com/ec2/instance-types/high-memory/)\.
+For more information, see [Amazon EC2 High Memory Instances](http://aws.amazon.com/ec2/instance-types/high-memory/) and [Storage Configuration for SAP HANA](https://docs.aws.amazon.com/quickstart/latest/sap-hana/storage.html)\.

 **X1 instances**

-These instances are well suited for the following applications:
+These instances are well suited for the following:
 + In\-memory databases such as SAP HANA, including SAP\-certified support for Business Suite S/4HANA, Business Suite on HANA \(SoH\), Business Warehouse on HANA \(BW\), and Data Mart Solutions on HANA\.
 For more information, see [SAP HANA on the AWS Cloud](https://aws.amazon.com/sap/solutions/saphana/)\.
 + Big\-data processing engines such as Apache Spark or Presto\.
 + High\-performance computing \(HPC\) applications\.